ibm-cloud-docs/satellite/link-cloud-create.md

 {: #link-location-ui}
 {: ui}

-Use the console to create an endpoint so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Use the console to create a location endpoint connecting {{site.data.keyword.cloud_notm}} private network sources to your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click the name of your location.